martycagas/mindustry-mod-armored-conveyor/README.md

 ## Blocks

-For list of all blocks in the mod, see the [blocks](docs/blocks.md) documentation.
+For the list of all blocks in this mod, see the [blocks](docs/blocks.md) documentation.

 ## Supported game versions